-Our Different and Able president and founder, Alexandra Nicklas, recently interviewed Governor Patterson about his inspirational life and his career accomplishments.
-Patterson, has an unwavering affable and sincere discussion with Alexandra on topics, such as accessibility, education that was not instructionally differentiated, his protest against Amazon, the American Disabilities Act (ADA) and appalling statistics of unemployment and the sub-minimum wage gap that affects people with disabilities.
-Governor Patterson has been quoted saying, “We don't know the path yet.
+Our Different & Able President and Founder, Alexandra Nicklas, recently interviewed Governor Paterson about his inspirational life and his career accomplishments.
+Paterson, has an unwavering affable and sincere discussion with Alexandra on topics, such as accessibility, education that was not instructionally differentiated, his protest against Amazon, the American Disabilities Act (ADA) and appalling statistics of unemployment and the sub-minimum wage gap that affects people with disabilities.
+Governor Paterson has been quoted saying, “We don't know the path yet.
 But that's because we haven't blazed the trail.
 And I think you all know that I know a little bit about finding one's way through the dark.”
-Patterson surely knows his path, and inspiritingly gives us the light we have been craving.
+Paterson surely knows his path, and inspiritingly gives us the light we have been craving.